wpilibsuite/frc-docs/source/docs/software/commandbased/what-is-command-based.rst

     aButton.WhenPressed([&intake] { intake.Run(); });

-In contrast, in an ordinary `imperative <https://en.wikipedia.org/wiki/Imperative_programming>`__ program, the user would need to check the button state every iteration, and perform the appropriate action based on the state of the button.
+In contrast, in an ordinary , the user would need to check the button state every iteration, and perform the appropriate action based on the state of the button.

 .. tabs::